Covering half-grids with lines and planes: Covering with multiplicity without one point

 \begin{mydef} A half-grid $\cH$ on $S_1$ and $S_2$ is called generic if every line that is not parallel to the $x$-axis or $y$-axis passes through at most $2$ points of $\cH$. \end{mydef}

-\begin{rem} It can be easily verified that if the sets $S_1$ and $S_2$ are picked randomly, say from the uniform distribution on the interval $[0, 1]$, then with probability $1$ the half-grid will have the property above, thus justifying the use of the term `generic'. \end{rem}
+\begin{rem} It can be easily verified that if the sets $S_1$ and $S_2$ are picked randomly, say from the uniform distribution on the interval $[0, 1]$, then with probability $1$ the half-grid will have the property above and thus justify the use of the term `generic'. \end{rem}

 We will be using the linear programming method to find lower bounds for coverings, as done in \cite{BBDD23}.
 A covering can be thought of as an integer linear program (ILP) to minimize some function, and so the solution to it would be lower-bounded by the solution to the corresponding real LP.
 Furthermore, by duality, this solution would be lower-bounded by any solution to the dual LP.
-The dual LP for the covering problem would be to give weights to points so that sum of weights of points on any line is at most $k$ (for $k$-times covering), and we produce lower bounds by giving such weights.
-To be more precise, $\covv_k(\Gamma)$, for a half-grid $\Gamma$ in $\mathbb{R}^2$ is the solution to the following ILP, where $\mathcal{L}$ is the set of lines that intersect $\Gamma$ in at least two points:
+The dual LP for the covering problem would be to give weights to points so that the sum of the weights of points on any line is at most $k$ (for $k$-times covering), and we produce lower bounds by giving such weights.
+To be more precise, $\cov{k}(\Gamma)$, for a half-grid $\Gamma$ in $\mathbb{R}^2$ is the solution to the following ILP, where $\mathcal{L}$ is the set of lines that intersect $\Gamma$ in at least two points:

 The dual of the corresponding LP-relaxation of the ILP is given by

 Therefore, we just need to find a feasible solution to this dual linear program to get a lower bound on the primal.
 In particular, any assignment of real weights $w(x, y)$ with the constraints above, gives us We refer the reader to \cite[Section 2]{BBDD23} for a more detailed discussion on this approach.